sj0110/fsm/Readme.md

-# 🛠️ Service Booking & Management System
+# 🛠️ FSM - Service Booking & Management System

 A professional-grade, **scalable**, and **secure** service booking platform designed for customers, service providers, and administrators.
 The system ensures **seamless multi-platform experiences** with role-based access, real-time communication, and deployment-ready infrastructure.